)

 How to Check Who Has RDP Access to a Server in Remote Access?

-To perform the above checks when using TSplus Remote Access, you can look in the same places as above for the device-based information.
+To perform these checks when using TSplus Remote Access, you can look in the same places as above for the device-based information.
 Here is how you would find that information and more in our environment:

 Centralized User Assignments